-The Brown Institute for Brain Science invites applications for one-semester graduate research awards for the Fall 2014 and Spring 2015 semesters.
-These awards will support the stipend and fees of Ph.D. students pursuing interdisciplinary training in brain science.
-BIBS Graduate Research Awards are supported by the Robin Chemers Neustein Fund, the Dana Fund, the Reisman Fund, the Frangista Fund, and the Macklin Bequest.
+The Brown Institute for Brain Science invites applications for one-semester graduate research awards for the Spring 2016 or Fall 2016 semester.
+These awards will provide the stipend and fees (awards do not provide tuition) of Ph.D. students pursuing interdisciplinary training in brain science.
+BIBS Graduate Research Awards are supported through generous gifts to BIBS including the Dana Fund, the Reisman Fund, the Frangista Fund, and the Macklin Bequest.

 Brown Institute for Brain Science Graduate Research Awards are intended to support Ph.D. students who seek additional training and research experiences in order to conduct interdisciplinary brain science research.
-Priority will be given to applicants in their 2nd or 3rd year who propose innovative training experience that extend beyond the home graduate program.
+Priority will be given to applicants who will be in their 2nd or 3rd year during the period of the award and who propose innovative training experience that extend beyond the home graduate program.
 Such activities include taking courses outside the home graduate program curriculum or working in a lab outside the program to learn a new technique.

 Priority will be given to applications that propose experiences that will bring new interdisciplinary approaches to the applicant’s thesis research or that develop new collaborations between laboratories.
 Applications that request support for students pursuing ongoing research in existing collaborations will receive lower priority.